ronyju/comp_Hw3/README.md

 I checked there is a main and that its not override.

+I checked for errorAmbiguousCall, and tested it acurding to the yellow lines the stuff added.

 **What's left:**
 1. handaling the if, else, while scopes. notice that they wrote something a little wired about how many scopes an if gets,